tamberg/microbit-intro/README.md

 radio.setGroup(1)
 ```

-Use a second Micro:bit running the receiver code below.
+Use a second micro:bit running the receiver code below.

 ## Radio Alert (Receiver)